Abbas Razavi

-Abbas Razavi Kashani (Persian: عباس رضوي) is a retired Iranian Footballer and one of the most experienced football coaches in Iran.
-He has coaching experience in Iran, Hungary, UAE, Sweden and Italy.
+Abbas Razavi Kashani (Persian: عباس رضوي; born 22 December 1944) is an Iranian former football manager and player.
+He has coaching experience in Iran, Hungary, United Arab Emirates, Sweden and Italy.

 Playing career

-He played football at youth level with Afsar F.C. which was Taj F.C.'s youth team as well as Javanan Eqbal.
+Razavi played football at youth level with Afsar F.C. which was Taj F.C.'s youth team as well as Javanan Eqbal.

-At senior level he played for Eqbal F.C. and he retired at age of 26.
+At senior level he played for Eqbal F.C. and he retired aged 26.

 Managerial career

-He got his coaching license at age of 26.
+Razavi got his coaching license aged 26.
 Then he went on and coached several Iranian clubs Eqbal F.C., Bargh Shiraz F.C., F.C.
 Aboomoslem and Esteghlal F.C. throughout the 1960s and 1970s.

 Throughout the 1980s he was involved with youth football development mainly working at U16 and U20 levels, with Iran national youth teams and Vasas SC.
 As assistant coach, he has worked with several famous coaches such as Rudolf Illovszky, Kálmán Mészöly, Heshmat Mohajerani.

-As head coach throughout the 1990s to present, he has coached several clubs in Swedish First and Second Division and most recently a short spell with Rahahan F.C. back in 2006.
+As head coach throughout the 1990s and later, he coached several clubs in Swedish First and Second Division and had a short spell with Rahahan F.C. back in 2006.